copier-org/copier/docs/updating.md

 files that contain the unresolved diffs. _You should review those manually_ before committing.

-You probably don't want `*.rej` files in your git history, but if you add them to `.gitignore`, some important changes could pass unnoticed to you.
+You probably don't want `*.rej` files in your Git history, but if you add them to `.gitignore`, some important changes could pass unnoticed to you.
 That's why the recommended way to deal with them is to _not_ add them to add a [pre-commit](https://pre-commit.com/) (or equivalent) hook that forbids them, just like